-Youth offenders in the Northern Territory who are dealt with by Northern Territory Police may be referred to the NT Police Youth Pre-Court Diversion Scheme (YDS) under the Youth Justice Act 2005.
-Depending on the nature of the offending, a young person may also be released on bail, or remanded in custody.
+Youth offenders in the Northern Territory who are dealt with by Northern Territory Police may be referred to the NT Police Youth Pre-Court Diversion Scheme (YDS) under either section 39 or 64 of the Youth Justice Act 1997.
+Depending on the nature of the offending a young person may also be released on bail, or remanded in custody.